kubernetes-sigs/cloud-provider-azure/docs/azuredisk-issues.md

 **Issue details**:

 In some corner case(detaching multiple disks on a node simultaneously), when scheduling a pod with azure disk mount from one node to another, there could be lots of disk attach error(no recovery) due to the disk not being released in time from the previous node.
-This issue is due to lack of lock before DetachDisk operation, actually there should be a central lock for both AttachDisk and DetachDisk opertions, only one AttachDisk or DetachDisk operation is allowed at one time.
+This issue is due to lack of lock before DetachDisk operation, actually there should be a central lock for both AttachDisk and DetachDisk operations, only one AttachDisk or DetachDisk operation is allowed at one time.

 The disk attach error could be like following: